Advice on Teaching From a Home or Garage Dojo

 By the way, liability insurance is an absolute must - don't start teaching without it.
 People who sue will name as defendants the folks who have the most money.
 Thus, if you have a $3 million insurance policy, they're more likely to go after the $3 million insurance policy than your $150,000 home.

 As a general rule-of-thumb, the more risk-averse you are when you launch your business, the better.
-Rather than teach out of your house, I recommend you secure a part-time location at a YMCA, a fitness center, a school, or a church and purchase a decent liability insurance policy for martial arts instructors (go to www.myfitnessinsurance.com - they're inexpensive and cater to part-timers).
+Rather than teach out of your house, I recommend you secure a part-time location at a YMCA, a fitness center, a school, or a church and purchase a decent liability insurance policy for martial arts instructors.

 Whether you choose to teach private lessons or group classes, having a separate location serves to separate your business and personal activities - once again, this will serve to insulate your personal assets should you be sued.

-In closing, I definitely advise you to hire a good general practice or small business attorney.
-Like I mention in the book, $150 in legal fees now for a consultation is nothing compared to the cost of a law suit down the road.
+I definitely advise you to hire a good general practice or small business attorney.
+Like I mention in the book, $300 in legal fees now for a consultation is nothing compared to the cost of a law suit down the road.

 --